Olivier François: Car models unveiled

 Under his guidance, FCA have achieved some important results: the iconic 500 enlarged its line up with 500L (in 2012) and 500X (in 2014), consolidating 500 as everlasting and iconic car.
 During the 2014 Geneve Motor Show an offroad version of Panda, named Cross, was launched: this contributed to keep the model as one of the Italian most sold cars.

-In 2015 the new Tipo, a compact car assembled at the Tofaş plant in Bursa, Turkey, was launched.
+In 2015, the new Tipo, a compact car assembled at the Tofaş plant in Bursa, Turkey, was launched.
 It won the Best Buy Car of Europe Award from Autobest, voted by a panel of 26 journalists from 26 European countries.

-Moreover, in 2016 the 124 spider made its first appearance: it was previously seen at 2015 LA Auto Show.
-The two passenger roadster recalls, for name and exterior styling, the Fiat 124 Sport Spider designed by Pininfarina and manufactured from 1966 to 1985.

-In 2019 the electric Fiat Concept Centoventi, translated as hundred and twenty in recognition of the company's 120th anniversary, was unveiled at the Geneve Motor Show.
-It “reimagines the Fiat Panda supermini as an electric car for the 21st century”.

-The launch of the new Panda Trussardi in September 2019, has been accompanied by an innovative communication campaign that celebrates its unique style, changing the rules of automotive communications and positioning the new car as a fashion item.
-Panda Trussardi features in the video clip of Ava Max's new single "Torn", and the spot is “just” a cut from the video clip.
-The new commercial was directed by Joseph Kahn who directed video clips for artists such as Lady Gaga, Britney Spears, Taylor Swift, Sting and Shaggy.
+In 2016, the 124 Spider made its first appearance; it was previously seen at 2015 LA Auto Show.
+The two passenger roadster recalls for name and exterior styling the Fiat 124 Sport Spider designed by Pininfarina and manufactured from 1966 to 1985.
+In 2019, the electric Fiat concept Centoventi, translated as hundred and twenty in recognition of the company's 120th anniversary, was unveiled at the Geneve Motor Show.
+It "reimagines the Fiat Panda supermini as an electric car for the 21st century".
+The launch of the Panda Trussardi in 2019 was accompanied by a communication campaign that celebrates its style, changing the rules of automotive communications and positioning the new car as a fashion item.
+Panda Trussardi features in the video clip of Ava Max's new single "Torn", and the spot is simply a cut from the video clip.
+The new commercial was directed by Joseph Kahn who directed video clips for artists such as Lady Gaga, Britney Spears, Taylor Swift, Sting, and Shaggy.